Newent

 There are great places to visit near Newent including some great ancient sites, historic monuments, towns, parks, hills, woodlands, geological features, caves, old mines, airports, historic buildings, villages and cities.

-The area around Newent boasts some of the best ancient sites including Belas Knap Long Barrow, and Notgrove Long Barrow.
+Newent's best nearby ancient sites can be found at Belas Knap Long Barrow, and Notgrove Long Barrow.

 Belas Knap Long Barrow is one of Newent's best, nearby historic monuments to visit in Newent.